 –Mr. John Dunn, cattle rancher

 Colonel Edwin V. Sumner, Jr., was under great scrutiny in the last week of December 1890 after Big Foot had eluded surrendering to the cavalry colonel and slipped away the night of December 23, ostensibly to combine forces with Short Bull and Kicking Bear in the stronghold of the Bad Lands.
-Sumner was receiving the brunt of Major General Nelson A. Miles’s ire for what the commanding general viewed as ineptitude and disobeyance of orders to capture and disarm Big Foot’s band.
-The following message from General Miles’s aide to Colonel Henry C. Merriam, commander of the 7th Infantry Regiment, expressed the general’s disappoint with Sumner.
+Sumner was receiving the brunt of Major General Nelson A. Miles’s ire for what the commanding general viewed as inept, disobeyance of orders to capture and disarm Big Foot’s band.
+The following message from General Miles’s aide to Colonel Henry C. Merriam, commander of the 7th Infantry Regiment, expressed the general’s disappointment with Sumner.

 Maus to Commander, Fort Bennett, S.D.
 (Dec 27): Forward this without delay to Colonel Merriam: